Hans Herrmann

-Hans Herrmann (born 23 February 1928) is a retired Formula One and sports car racing driver from Stuttgart, Germany.
+Hans Herrmann (23 February 1928 – 9 January 2026) was a German Formula One and sports car racing driver from Stuttgart.

-In F1, he participated in 19 World Championship Grands Prix, debuting on 2 August 1953.
+In F1, Herrmann participated in 19 World Championship Grands Prix, debuting on 2 August 1953.
 He achieved one podium, and scored a total of 10 championship points.

-In sports car racing, he also scored the first overall win at the 24 Hours of Le Mans for Porsche in 1970, in a Porsche 917.
+In sports car racing, Herrmann also scored the first overall win at the 24 Hours of Le Mans for Porsche in 1970, in a Porsche 917.

-After the death of Tony Brooks in 2022, Hermann became the last surviving F1 podium finisher from the 1950s.
+After the death of Tony Brooks in 2022, Herrmann became the last surviving F1 podium finisher from the 1950s.

 Early career

-The racing career of Herrmann, who is a baker by trade, spans from cooperation with pre-war legends like Alfred Neubauer to the beginning of the dominance of Porsche at the 24 Hours of Le Mans.
-He took part in now legendary road races like Mille Miglia, Targa Florio and Carrera Panamericana and is one of the few remaining witnesses of this era.
+The racing career of Herrmann, who was a baker by trade, spans from cooperation with pre-war legends like Alfred Neubauer to the beginning of the dominance of Porsche at the 24 Hours of Le Mans.
+He took part in now legendary road races like Mille Miglia, Targa Florio and Carrera Panamericana and was one of the few remaining witnesses of this era.
 Hans im Glück (lucky John) escaped from several spectacular incidents or accidents.

 Herrmann had a remarkable Mille Miglia race in 1954, when the gates of a railroad crossing were lowered in the last moment before the fast train to Rome passed.
 Driving a very low Porsche 550 Spyder, Herrmann decided it was too late for a brake attempt anyway, knocked on the back of the helmet of his navigator Herbert Linge to make him duck, and they barely passed below the gates and before the train, to the surprise of the spectators.

 Mercedes-Benz

-From 1954 to 1955, he was part of the Mercedes-Benz factory team, as a junior driver behind Juan Manuel Fangio, Karl Kling, Hermann Lang and later Stirling Moss.
+From 1954 to 1955, Herrmann was part of the Mercedes-Benz factory team, as a junior driver behind Juan Manuel Fangio, Karl Kling, Hermann Lang and later Stirling Moss.
 When the Silver Arrows came back for the 1954 French Grand Prix to score a 1–2 win, Herrmann drove the fastest lap but had to retire.
 A podium finish at the 1954 Swiss Grand Prix was his best result in that year as he had to use older versions of the Mercedes-Benz W196, or the least reliable car.

-In the 1955 Argentine Grand Prix his teammates Kling and Moss had to abandon early due to the extremely hot conditions on the southern hemisphere in January.
-Herrmann was called in to share his car with them for a 4th-place finish, giving one point each.
+In the 1955 Argentine Grand Prix, his teammates Kling and Moss had to abandon early due to the extremely hot conditions on the southern hemisphere in January.
+Herrmann was called in to share his car with them for a fourth-place finish, giving one point each.
 Fangio won with two laps more.

-Hans was quick in the 1955 Mille Miglia with the Mercedes-Benz 300 SLR, comparably or even faster than Moss, but was less lucky than in 1954, as he had to abandon the race.
+Herrmann was quick in the 1955 Mille Miglia with the Mercedes-Benz 300 SLR, comparably or even faster than Moss, but was less lucky than in 1954, as he had to abandon the race.

 A crash in practice for the 1955 Monaco Grand Prix put Herrmann out for the ill-fated 1955 season, even though a comeback in the Targa Florio was intended.